“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 A CB radio ground plane means a reflective unit while the antenna is the reactive unit that is most suitable for grounding a CB antenna.

 Almost all vehicles use the car metal part as a ground plane like car body, bumper, Chassis.
-There have some system that does not need a ground plane because instead of a ground plane, they use the coaxial cable’s shield.
+There has some system that does not need a ground plane because instead of a ground plane, they use the coaxial cable’s shield.

 Most of the time we are making a mistake mixing ground plane and no ground plane hardware.
 We should keep in mind that ground plane hardware and no ground system hardware are not interchangeable.